 In this article, we’ll explain how to prepare a hypothyroidism meal plan for optimal nutrition and results.

-Our PFC Balance Method is the first essential tool in a hypothyroidism meal plan.
+Our patented nutritional chart, The Root Plate, uses protein, fat, carb (PFC) balance, which is the first essential tool in a hypothyroidism meal plan.
 PFC is a simple formula that ensures you have protein, fat, and fiber-rich carbohydrates on each plate.
 This method may assist in weight loss, if appropriate, as it promotes optimal blood sugar balance, satiety between meals, and reduced sugar cravings.

 Aim for about 20 grams of protein for each meal.
 This is about 3 ounces or the size of a deck of cards.
 If possible, prioritize high-quality sources like grass-fed beef, pasture-raised pork and eggs, and wild-caught salmon/seafood.
 Animal proteins are rich in essential thyroid nutrients like vitamin B12, iron, and zinc.